pokohroh/ros-portfolio/Tutorials Completed/6) Using rqt_console and roslaunch.md

-# ROS Tutorial: Understanding Services and Parameters
+# ROS Tutorial: Using rqt_console and roslaunch

 # Objective
 - Introduce using `rqt_console` and `rqt_logger_level` for debugging and `roslaunch` for starting many nodes as once.